technomancy/bussard/doc/comm_boost.md

 turned on, it will automatically disengage, allowing the battery to recharge over time.

-Copyright © 2431 Traxus Research, All Rights Reserved.
+Copyright © 2431 Orolo Research, All Rights Reserved.